Christ Without Cliques: Excommunicated, Not Disconnected

 I saw people lay bare their pain, their faith, their fire.

-I experienced moments of deep reverence and belonging.
+I witnessed moments of deep reverence and belonging.

 But I also saw power used to control, not to heal.